iarna/collect-callbacks/README.md

 collect.all will call alldone (if passed) and fullfill the promisable when ALL of the events associated with it have triggered at least once.

+The promisable is resolved with the arguments of all of the events it collected.

 * collect.any( setup[, alldone] )[ -> promisable]